pasteurlabs/tesseract-jax/docs/content/vmap-methods.md

 ## Interaction with autodiff

-All methods work with `jax.grad`, `jax.jvp`, and `jax.vjp`, however independent batching of (co)tangent vectors is not yet supported by Tesseracts so the vmap methods automatically manage this:
+All methods enable `jax.vmap` to be fully compatible with `jax.grad`, `jax.jvp`, and `jax.vjp` but sometimes involve additional broadcasting or sequential calls to the Tesseract.

 - **Forward-mode** (`jax.jvp`/`jax.linearize`/`jax.jacfwd`): Tesseracts require dimensions of tangent vectors to match their corresponding inputs.
-Therefore, all methods (except `"sequential"`) broadcast to ensure batch dimensions of tangent vectors and their corresponding inputs match.
+Therefore, all methods (except `"sequential"`) perform broadcasting to ensure batch dimensions of tangent vectors and their corresponding inputs match.
-- **Reverse-mode** (`jax.vjp`/`jax.grad`/`jax.jacrev`): If cotangent vectors are independently batched, all methods fall back to `"sequential"` for that VJP call, since Tesseract VJP endpoints do not support batched cotangent vectors.
+- **Reverse-mode** (`jax.vjp`/`jax.grad`/`jax.jacrev`): If cotangent vectors are directly batched (e.g. by `jax.jacrev`), all methods fall back to `"sequential"` for that VJP call, since Tesseract VJP endpoints do not support batched cotangent vectors.

 ### Example: `vmap(grad(f))` — per-element gradients

+This results in a single Tesseract call with no broadcasting.

 ```python
 def f(x, y):